Red Flags in WMS – Five Reasons your business might not be in the right place for an upgrade (yet).

 Over the years, we’ve learned that not every deployment is set up for success from the start, and that the right partnership matters just as much as the software itself.

-So, before we commit to facilitating an upgrade or install with a new customer, just as we expect potential customer to evaluate us, we also evaluate potential partnerships.
+So, before we commit to facilitating an upgrade or install with a new customer, just as we expect potential customers to evaluate us, we also evaluate potential partnerships.
 Here are five red flags that we look out for:

 Misaligned expectations